wp-plugins/wp-customer-reviews/readme.txt

 * If you have any feedback, suggestions, questions, or issues, please: [**Visit our support forum**](http://wordpress.org/tags/wp-customer-reviews?forum_id=10)

 == Changelog ==

+= 1.1.2 (02-17-2011) =
+* Now using an external stylesheet - makes it easier to modify and tweak the layout
+* Restructured and cleaned up some functions
+* Force caching plugins to update the page upon plugin upgrade
+* Passes as valid HTML5, XHTML Strict, XHTML Transitional
+* Improved performance by using better ways of initializing the plugin
+* NEW RATING STARS - had to abandon picking your own colors because it looked awful on colored backgrounds.

 = 1.1.1 (02-17-2011) =
 * Force caching plugins to update the page upon approval/disapproval/deletion of reviews